-McPherson is in for a wet winter in the new few months with rain and snowstorms moving in and temperatures dropping below freezing moving into December.
+McPherson is in for a wet winter in the new few months, with rain and snowstorms moving in and temperatures dropping below freezing moving into December.
 Wet, cold weather conditions call for additional precautions when it comes to preparing your commercial property for the winter to avoid any water damage that may occur in your commercial establishment.
-Water damage can happen in a variety of ways around a commercial establishment throughout the year, but is most common in the winter due to frozen pipes that can expand or burst with expanding ice, or due to improperly coupled joints in the pipes that rupture due to the continuous expansion and contraction of freezing and thawing.
+Water damage can happen in a variety of ways around a commercial establishment throughout the year but is most common in the winter due to frozen pipes that can expand or burst with expanding ice or due to improperly coupled joints in the pipes that rupture due to the continuous expansion and contraction of freezing and thawing.
 Both problems can cause significant water damage, especially if the frozen pipes occur over a weekend or holiday.

 We also have hundreds of air movers and dehumidifiers at the ready to make sure we can help get your business back up and running in no time with little hassle on your part after a water intrusion.
-Our goal is to help you avoid water damage in your business, and ultimately fix any damage you might have already found, or may find in the future.
+Our goal is to help you avoid water damage in your business and ultimately fix any damage you might have already found or may find in the future.
 For any questions, contact our McPherson office at 620-718-6058.